elcodo254/alx-higher_level_programming/0x03-python-data_structures/README.md

-9-max_integer.py: finds the buggest integer of a list 10-divisible_by_2.py: function that finds all multiples of 2 in a list 11-delete_at.py: deletes item at a specific position in a list
+9-max_integer.py: finds the buggest integer of a list 10-divisible_by_2.py: function that finds all multiples of 2 in a list 11-delete_at.py: deletes item at a specific position in a list 13-is_palindrome.c: checks if singly linked list is a palindrome